SwissDataScienceCenter/race-sdsc-llm-poc/README.md

 Get your local public SSH key, e.g. on Linux run
 ```
 cat ~/.ssh/id_ed25519.pub
-# Copy the output from the terminal
+# Take note of the output from the terminal for an upcoming step
 ```

 #### Create a host key for the Renku session